 To meet our obligations and safeguard public health and the Vermont brand, we propose establishing a non-political, publicly accountable Clean Water Authority to set budgets, collect revenue, and get money on the ground for prioritized clean water projects across the state.
 Simultaneously, we are calling on lawmakers to authorize a long-term, dedicated funding source that adequately invests in our water cleanup efforts.

 2018 Legislative Priorities:

 - Create a non-political, publicly accountable “Clean Water Authority” to set clean water budgets, collect revenue, and get money on the ground to implement clean water projects.

-- Enact sustainable long-term revenue sources for clean water investments that will be of sufficient magnitude to meet our economic, legal, and moral obligation to ensure healthy, safe water for all Vermonters.
+- Enact a long-term, dedicated revenue source for clean water investments that will be of sufficient magnitude to implement the Vermont Clean Water Act (Act 64) and meet our other economic, legal, and moral obligations to ensure healthy, safe water for all Vermonters.

 - Strengthen regulations and enforcement to ensure we’re on track to meet our clean water obligations, including enacting 0.5-acre stormwater legislation (H.39), and moving all water pollution regulation enforcement to the DEC.